HR-Williams/Factory.Solution/README.md

 ##### Open Locally

-- Click on the link to my repository: [My Repository]()
-- Click on the green "Code" button and copy the repository URL
-- Open your terminal and use the command `git clone REPO URL HERE` into the directory you would like to clone the repository
+- Open your terminal and use the command `git clone https://github.com/HR-Williams/Factory.Solution` into the directory you would like to clone the repository
-- Open in text editor to view code and make changes

 ##### Installing .NET